fluent/website/plugin.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **memory** buffer plugin provides fast buffer implementation.
 It uses memory to store buffer chunks.
-Buffered events which can't be written soon are deleted when fluent is shut down.
+Buffered events which can't be written soon are deleted when fluentd is shut down.

 **configuration**::